mrxten/XamEffects/README.md

 ### Another fields

 #### AutoChildrenInputTransparent
 Set ChildrenInputTransparent automatically for views with TouchEffect or Command.
 If value is True you **DON'T** need manually configure **ChildrenInputTransparent**.
+Default value is True.

 ## License